Shreeram1227/Data-Science-Projects/README.md

 ### Conclusion
 This project showcases a thorough analysis of the data science job market based on job postings from Glassdoor.com.
 Through meticulous preprocessing and insightful visualizations, a clear picture of the current state of data science jobs emerges.
 This analysis serves as a valuable resource for job seekers, hiring managers, and anyone interested in the data science field, offering a snapshot of the current trends, demands, and characteristics of the market.

+## Contact
+If you have any questions, or suggestions, or would like to collaborate, please feel free to contact me at shreeram.dangal@gmail.com.

+Happy exploring and learning from these machine-learning projects!